 Unraveling Reality introduces the Spokes series with a survey of the heavens and Earth, a look into life, and an explanation of the nature of reality.
 This brief synopsis brims with material that illuminates the perspectives which Spokes coveys.

 From the chapter on Knowledge:

-Astute observers sense that there is more going on than first appearances convey.
-So there has been a restless search for general principles, and for the foundations underlying existence.
-This was the thrust of natural philosophy that was inadvertently abandoned by science in its embrace of material empiricism.
+Throughout history, astute observers have sensed that there is more going on than first appearances convey; so there has been a restless search for general principles and the foundations underlying Nature.
+This was the thrust of natural philosophy that was inadvertently abandoned by science in its embrace of empirical matterism.

 Therein sits an open secret.
-Science has provided ample evidence which may be drawn upon to understand Nature and its derivation.
-But refusal to step beyond the phenomenal blocks the way.
+Science has provided am-ple evidence which may be drawn upon to understand Nature and its derivation, but refusal to step beyond the phenomenal blocks the way.
 Behind this obstinacy is the religious belief that actuality is reality.
-Ignorance is learned, and then insisted upon.
-Hence the myth of scientific materialism: that reality is ultimately physical.
-It is a naïve empiricism.
+Ignorance is learned, and then insisted upon (smug ignorance); whence the myth that the sensate world is all that there is.

 To understand motion is to understand Nature. ~ Leonardo da Vinci

-As da Vinci intimated, the seminal mystery is not in what is, but in the endowment that makes movement – the motive for motion.
+As da Vinci intimated, the seminal mystery lies not in what is, but in the endowment which makes movement: the motive for motion.
 Modern physics was forged from explaining fields and the forces that impel them; an invisible realm to us, with only effects to guide comprehension.
-This is the first lesson of physics: that what is apparent is either only partial or wholly deceptive.
+This is the first lesson of physics: that what is apparent is either only part of Nature or is wholly deceptive.

 From the section on The Mind:

 The mind is an intangible instrument which constantly creates the impression of us having a window onto the world, and into oneself.